tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

 The variable **activity** denotes the activity the subject was performing when the reading was taken.

-The following signal readings are included in the dataset:
+The following signal readings are retained:

 **tBodyAcc**,
 **tGravityAcc**,